Rules to Advise by

 4. Residency Requirements:Residency requirements differ for MA and PhD students. a) Masters students must take at least 24 hours of coursework at the University of Louisville to satisfy the residency requirement for the masters degree. b) In order that doctoral students have the opportunity to work closely with faculty, use university resources and facilities, and be immersed in the intellectual life of their disciplines, they must spend at least two years of study at the University of Louisville, and at least one year in full-time residency.
 Full-time residency for doctoral students is defined as being registered for a minimum of 18 credit hours in a twelve-month period.Enrollment in candidacy does not fulfill this requirement, although enrollment in research hours does.
 Advisors need to work with students from the time they enroll to make sure that students meet this requirement while they are still taking courses.

 All doctoral students must meet the two-year enrollment requirement.
 Students enrolled in part-time doctoral work may substitute four terms of continuous enrollment (summer terms can be used to meet this requirement) for the full-time residency requirement.
-Programs that allow part-time and/or off-site participation must provide a rationale to the Dean of the School of Interdisciplinary and Graduate Studies, indicating how they ensure that such students have access to an intensive and immersive educational experience.
+Programs that allow part-time and/or off-site participation must provide a rationale to the Dean of the Graduate School, indicating how they ensure that such students have access to an intensive and immersive educational experience.